 2016-2019 EPA Brownfields Assessment Grant Status

 By evaluating abandoned, underutilized and deteriorating industrial and commercial sites, the City hopes to spur economic development and revitalization throughout the community.
-Since receiving a $400,000 grant from the EPA, the Lynchburg Economic Development Authority of the City of Lynchburg has begun project work (October 2015), formed a Community Task Force (June 2016), and is currently conducting inventory, site research, and environmental site assessments.
+Since receiving a $400,000 grant from the EPA, the Economic Development Authority of the City of Lynchburg has begun project work (October 2015), formed a Community Task Force (June 2016), and is currently conducting inventory, site research, and environmental site assessments.
 The EDA received a second federal brownfields assessment grant is April 2018.

 The following properties are currently included in the Program: